kumarshantanu/promenade/doc/intro.md

 Any regular value that is not failure is considered success.

-### Handling success and failure outcomes from operations
+### Handling success and failure outcomes

-Consider an E-Commerce order placement scenario, where we go from order-ID of a placed order through its fulfilment.
+Consider an E-Commerce order placement scenario, where we go from a placed order through its fulfilment.

 ```clojure
 (prom/either->> order-id                  ; begin with ID of the placed order